faspeee/omi-predictive/omi-municipality/README.md

 # Other information

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Vertx, Reactive applications on the JVM.

-If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.
+If you want to learn more about Vertx, please visit its website: <https://vertx.io/>.

 ## Running the application in dev mode